alpacahq/pylivetrader/examples/README.md

 # Running An Example

-If you've saved your API information in `config.py`, you can execute an example in pylivetrader like this:
+If you've saved your API information in `config.yaml`, you can execute an example in pylivetrader like this:

 ```
-pylivetrader run -f path/to/example.py --backend-config config.py
+pylivetrader run path/to/example.py --backend-config config.yaml
 ```

-If you saved your API information to environment variables, you can omit `--backend-config config.py` from the command.
+If you saved your API information to environment variables, you can omit `--backend-config config.yaml` from the command.

 ---